Sabrinas Organizing

 Contemporary Kids by South East Interior Designers & Decorators De Hasse

-Pro: Making the bookshelves (Affiliate Link) on the wall attractive may help the kids put their books away when you make them appealing for them to see.
+Pro: Making the bookshelves (affiliate) on the wall attractive may help the kids put their books away when you make them appealing for them to see.

 Con: It can be hard to clean.
 If you do too many angles, you may not be able to add too many books in one area.